nakat-t/sonic-go/README.md

 ## Usage

 The core of the sonic package is the `sonic.Transformer` class.
-This object wraps an `io.Writer` object and creates another `Writer` object that provides functions to modify the volume, pitch, speed, etc. of audio data.
+This object wraps an `io.Writer` object and creates another `io.Writer` object that provides functions to modify the volume, pitch, speed, etc. of audio data.

 Here is an example of 2.5x speed up and 1.5x volume increase for linear PCM audio: